BMI-280/BMI-219 – Scientific Software Development

 Course Prerequisites:

-There are no formal prerequisites for BMI-280/BMI-219, however it is assumed that you have a working knowledge of the Python programming language.
+The only prerequisite for BMI-219 is a working knowledge of some (any) programming language, preferrably Python.
 This course is not about learning how to program, but rather how to improve existing programming skills through the application of proven software development methodology and the use of ancillary software development tools.
 All examples and class assignments are in Python.
 If you don't know Python you should either learn it on your own or consider taking PC-204 - Introduction to Object-Oriented Computer Programming in the Fall Quarter.
 If you're not sure that your programming skills are at a sufficient level for this course, please talk to the faculty course coordinator, Tom Ferrin.

 If you want to learn Python on your own, here's a great, FREE, on-line book: